 Engaged corporate and family foundations in supporting Canada-supported programs of CCF.

 Grew our social media base to 2,600 followers across Facebook, Twitter, Instagram and LinkedIn

 Extended interview on CBC’s The Current with Dr. Marker in 2014 and Toronto Star feature in 2015.

 Annual awareness/fundraising booth at Toronto Zoo, Parc Safari

 We raised funds to send to Namibia (98% of funds were forwarded)

-Between 2013-16, as par of the livestock guarding dog program, we supported about 30 dogs per year including their care from birth, their training, farm inspections, dog placement and responding to farmers’ inquiries about human-wildlife conflict in the region.
+Under the livestock guarding dog program, we supported about 40 dogs per year including their care from birth, their training, farm inspections, dog placement and responding to farmers’ inquiries about human-wildlife conflict in the region.